BillRaymond/agile-in-action-podcast-repo/_posts/2022-07-26-the-leader-s-mindset-required-for-organizational-agility.md

 Bill Raymond: And so I was able to step back and just say, okay, I'm doing actions that are reducing the capability of my team.
 And so sometimes that looking in the mirror can be hard without really know what people are thinking.

 Bill Raymond: I like your diary idea as well, just kind of writing these things down.
-It gives you a self inflection point.
+It gives you a self-inflection point.
 So I really appreciate that.

 Closing